pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---

 **Slide 4: Borrowing Concept**
 But what about when you need to use a value without taking ownership?
+When you simply need to reference a value?
 Thats where borrowing comes into play, allowing both mutable and immutable references to a value without taking over its ownership.
 This provides flexibility while maintaining safety.
 You can see an example of a mutable and immutable borrow here.

 **Data race**: when two or more threads in a parallel application access the same memory location concurrently.